Akif-Akkoyun/project-portfolyo/README.md

 # My Portfolio Site

-Technologies: [.NET 8](https://github.com/Akif-Akkoyun/project-portfolyo/issues/25#issue-2738919332), EF Core, Onion Architecture, FluentValidation, HttpClient, JWT Authentication/Authorization
+Technologies: .Net Core 8, EF Core, Onion Architecture, FluentValidation, HttpClient, JWT Authentication/Authorization

 I designed this project, which I developed using .NET 8 and Entity Framework Core, as my personal portfolio site.
 I chose Onion Architecture in the project and moved the data in the entities with DTOs.
 I performed data validation with FluentValidation.